cyyever/distributed_LLM_learning_simulator/README.md

 **Zero-shot** and **Single site** are used as baseline. **Centralized learning** is upper bound.
 For our experiments, we calculated the results of **Fed-MedLoRA** and **Fed-MedLoRA+**.

+Zero-shot means we didn't fine-tune the models.
+Single site is without federated learning support.
+Centralized training pools data from all sites to train a single model.

 ### Models

 **[Bio_ClinicalBERT](https://huggingface.co/emilyalsentzer/Bio_ClinicalBERT)**,